Changes due to COVID-19:

 Despite the economic turmoil of the Covid-19 pandemic, the Pension Trust is staffed and financially ready to ensure the payment of our promised benefits.
 As a Defined Benefit pension system, the Members and Retirees are protected from the direct effects of investment risk and mortality risk (the risk of outliving your savings).

-The SLOCPT as a long-term investor has experiencd the effect of the early 2020 Bear market and had a January-July estimated rate of return of -1.7% (a significant bounceback considering that the January-March total return was -12.3%).
+The SLOCPT as a long-term investor has experiencd the effect of the early 2020 Bear market and a strong bounce back later in the year.
+The 12 months of January-November have an estimated year to date rate of return of +8.9%.
+This is a significant recovery considering that the January-March total return was -12.3%.

 What is the Pension Trust?